Spanish Marine Infantry

 The Marine Infantry (Infantería de Marina) are the marines of the Spanish Navy.
 Responsible for conducting amphibious warfare.
-Fully integrated into the Spanish Navy's structure, the branch's history dates back to 1537 when Charles V, Holy Roman Emperor formed the Compañías Viejas del Mar de Nápoles, making it the oldest marine unit in existence.
+Fully integrated into the Spanish Navy's structure, the branch's history dates back to 1537 when Holy Roman Emperor Charles V formed the Compañías Viejas del Mar de Nápoles, making it the oldest marine unit in existence.

 History

 First period

-The most famous Spanish Marine is without a doubt Miguel de Cervantes, author of the novel Don Quixote, who was wounded in the Battle of Lepanto in 1571.
+One of the most famous Spanish Marines is Miguel de Cervantes, author of the novel Don Quixote, who was wounded in the Battle of Lepanto in 1571.
 Another famous writer, Pedro Calderón de la Barca, also served with the marines.

 The Infantería de Armada (Navy Infantry) was created by Charles V in 1537, when he permanently assigned the Compañías Viejas del Mar de Nápoles (Old Sea Companies of Naples) to the Escuadras de Galeras del Mediterráneo (Mediterranean Galley Squadrons).
 But it was Philip II who established today's concept of a landing force.
 This was a pure naval power projection ashore by forces deployed from ships that could maintain their ability to fight despite being based on board.
 This is the period of the famous Tercios (literally "One Third", due to its organisation: one third of musketeers, one third of swordsmen and the final third of pikemen):